-For companies looking to comply with international data protection regulations, one of the most challenging aspects of DSRs involves pinpointing data across your systems, verifying the user, and then taking the proper actions—all within the allotted time frame.
+For companies looking to comply with international data protection regulations and tasks, one of the most challenging aspects of DSRs involves pinpointing data across your systems, verifying the user, and then taking the proper actions—all within the allotted time frame.

-But with DataGrail’s data privacy platform, modern companies have an easy-to-use solution that simplifies, automates, and scales their privacy programs.
+But with DataGrail’s data privacy platform, modern companies have an easy-to-use solution that simplifies, automates, and scales their privacy programs, while also layering in tailored customer service for your organization.
 With the Live Data Map and Request Manager, you can foster organization-wide compliance, making sure that nothing falls through the cracks.

 GDPR.
 What is GDPR? https://gdpr.eu/what-is-gdpr/